 Small restaurants might get by with food processors for their mixing needs, but large mixers expedite many common kitchen tasks including bread-making, mass production of desserts and pastries, combining ingredients thoroughly and making proprietary condiments.

 Grills and Flat-Tops

-Restaurant that cook lots of meats and breakfast foods usually need flat-top grills, charcoal broilers or other devices for volume cooking/
+Restaurants that cook lots of meats and breakfast foods usually need flat-top grills, charcoal broilers or other devices for volume cooking.